 [OUTLINE - NARRATIVE ESSAY]

 Topic (What are you writing about?):

+ntroduction

-- Short background (history or details): \\\\\\ - People (Who is your narrative about?): \\\\\ - Attention-getter: \\\\\\
+Short background (history or details):

+People (Who is your narrative about?):

+Setting (Where and when does it take place?):

+Attention-getter:

 Beginning of Event

+What was the conflict?

-- What did the characters do? \\\\\\ - What challenges or surprises happened? \\\\\\
+What did the characters do?

+What challenges or surprises happened?

 Rising Action

-- What did the characters do? \\\\\\
+What did the characters do?

+What challenges or surprises happened?

 Climax

+How did the problem come to a head?

-- How was the problem addressed? \\\\\\\
+How was the problem addressed?

 Resolution

 What was the result?

 What did you learn?
 How did the experience affect the writer/reader?